North Carolina police shooting: Attorney to push judge for release of body camera footage

 CLICK HERE TO GET THE FOX NEWS APP

-Another aunt who helped raise Brown in the absence of his parents, Martha McCullen, said it’s hard to find a job, especially with a criminal record, in Elizabeth City, where 1 in 5 live in poverty.
+Another aunt who helped raise Brown in the absence of his parents, Martha McCullen, said it’s hard to find a job, especially with a criminal record, in Elizabeth City, where one in five live in poverty.

 "Because they’re convicted ... they can’t get no jobs," she said.
 "It’s crazy."